congo-basin-institute/web-design-workshop/README.md

 ## Day 1

-### Session 1: What is a web site?
+### Session 1: Setup

 - Introduction
+- Naming conventions
-- Files & Folders
+- Using paths & folders
 - Tools & Apps
-- GitHub & Servers
-- Overview of HTML and CSS
+- Demo blank web site

 #### Hands on

 - Setup your computer
-- Write HTML and CSS
+- Create first HTML and CSS
-- Setup GitHub account

 ### Session 2: How do I build a web page?

 - HTML tags
 - CSS properties
-- File transfer and uploads
+- Look at how to write HTML and how to choose the proper HTML tags
+- Learn how to change the colors and type on a website.

 #### Hands on